What Is a Data Layer and How Does It Improve Analytics?

 • Data from third-party vendors whose applications you use on your website, such as a CRM or live chat services

-How The Data Layer Improves Analytics
+The Benefits: How The Data Layer Improves Analytics

 Still not sure if you need a data layer?
 Here are five benefits for your business that might convince you.